declanoller/declanoller.github.io/_posts/2019-11-15-variational-autoencoders-in-haskell-or-how-i-learned-to-stop-worrying-and-turn-my-friends-into-dogs.md

 ---
+date: 2019-11-15 22:56:11-05:00
 layout: post
+thumbnail: /assets/images/thumbnails/haskell_vae.png
+title: 'Variational Autoencoders in Haskell, or: How I Learned to Stop Worrying and Turn My Friends Into Dogs'
 ---

 If you frequently wander down the dark alleys of the computer science neighborhood of the internet, it won't be too